Saphall/Python-Scripts/2MacChanger/README.md

         wlp2s0: flags= ---------

-    Here options like 'enp3s0' denote interface and 'ether' denote mac-address of that interface.
+    Here, options like 'enp3s0' denote interface and 'ether' denote mac-address of that interface.
 <hr>
-Use the script to change the MAC-Address of interface by :
+Use the script to change the MAC-Address of an interface by :

     python macChanger.py -i 'INTERFACE NAME HERE' -m 'NEW MAC ADDRESS HERE'

 For help :

-    python macChanger.py --help
+    python macChanger.py --help  OR  python macChanger.py -h
 <hr>